AnthonyAndroulakis/mat2obj/README.md

 # mat2obj
-Loads .mat MatLab files in a similar syntax to MatLab's.
+Loads .mat MatLab files in Python in a similar syntax to MatLab's.

 # Prerequisites:
 python3